-Among the blood tests your doctor could order is the CA-125 blood test – This tests for a substance in the blood that may increase when a cancerous tumor is present.
-This protein is produced by ovarian cancer cells and is elevated in more than 80 percent of women with advanced ovarian cancer and 50 percent of those with early-stage cancers.
+Among the blood tests your doctor could order is the CA-125 blood test.
+CA-125 is a substance in the blood that may increase when a cancerous tumor is present; this protein is produced by ovarian cancer cells and is elevated in more than 80 percent of women with advanced ovarian cancers and in 50 percent of those with early-stage cancers.
 CA-125, however, is approved by the Food and Drug Administration to monitor the effectiveness of treatment for ovarian cancer and for detecting disease recurrence after treatment.
 The protein CA-125 exists in greater concentration in cancerous cells.

 Although the CA-125 blood test is more accurate in postmenopausal women, it is not a reliable early detection test for ovarian cancer.
 In about 20 percent of advanced stage ovarian cancer cases and 50 percent of early stage cases, the CA-125 is not elevated even though ovarian cancer is present.
 As a result, doctors generally use the CA-125 blood test in combination with a transvaginal ultrasound.
 Because CA-125 misses half of early cancers and can be elevated by benign conditions, the National Cancer Institute does not endorse using it to screen women for ovarian cancer who are at ordinary risk or in the general population.

 OVA1 has also been approved by the Food and Drug Administration (FDA) for risk stratification.
 A woman who presents with a known tumor may have this test to determine if her surgery should be done by a gynecologist or a gynecologic oncologist – doctors who are specially trained to treat women with gynecologic cancers.
 The test measures the levels of five proteins in blood that change when ovarian cancer is present.
 However, this test has not been approved for use as an ovarian cancer screening tool, nor has it been proven to result in early detection or reduce the risk of death from this disease.